InfraredAces/GP2040-CE-projects/PXN-X9/README.md

 This board is not necessary as an immediate replacement, but is available should the need to replace the USB-C port on the PXN-X0 come up.

-Wires will need to be soldered onto the
+Wires will need to be soldered into the through holes on the board, matching that of the original board.
+Either the cable can either be terminated in JST XH-5P 2.50mm male to connect to J1 or tinned and use with the USB Data screw terminals (J14).

 ### LED Replacement Board